The 20 Best Perichondritis Doctors Near Me in Maryland, US

 Johns Hopkins Outpatient Center

 Lee Akst, M.D., specializes in treating the larynx (voicebox), in particular the treatment of voice and swallowing disorders.
 He is a leading laryngologist in office-based procedures such as vocal fold injection augmentation, pulsed KTP laser treatment, and laryngeal botox injection.
 In the operating room, Dr. Akst specializes in phonosurgery for the treatment of vocal cord disease, with emphasis on voice restoration and improvement.
 A strong focus of his practice involves the use of pulsed angiolytic lasers, which allow for subspecialized care of laryngeal papillomas, laryngeal dysplasia, and early vocal cord cancers while preserving the quality and strength of the voice.
 Dr. Akst is a national leader in the field of laryngology and serves in leadership roles for the American Laryngological Association, the American Broncho-Esophagological Association, and the American Academy of Otolaryngology-Head and Neck Surgery.
 He lectures extensively on the treatment of laryngeal disease, teaching other physicians how to care for patients with voice and swallowing concerns.
 His research interests include the development of robotic laryngeal surgery, the study of voice and swallowing complaints in the elderly, and the advancement of pulsed lasers for the treatment of laryngeal diseases with a focus on leukoplakia.
 This provider is registered with the Florida Department of Health to perform telehealth services for patients in Florida.
 Dr. Akst is rated as an Elite provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Spasmodic Dysphonia, Laryngitis, Perichondritis, Endoscopy, and Laryngectomy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Laryngitis, Perichondritis, Endoscopy, and Laryngectomy.
+Dr. Akst is board certified in Head And Neck Surgery.

 Johns Hopkins Outpatient Center

 Alexander Hillel specializes in the medical and surgical management of patients who have scar tissue blocking their larynx and/or trachea, a condition called laryngotracheal stenosis.
 This condition occurs in patients who have had prolonged intubation, an autoimmune disease or a rare disease called idiopathic subglottic stenosis.
 He also treats patients with voice and throat problems, including spasmodic dysphonia and swallowing difficulty.
 After he earned his medical degree from the Tulane University School of Medicine, Dr. Hillel completed his residency in otolaryngology–head and neck surgery at the Johns Hopkins University School of Medicine and a fellowship in laryngology and airway surgery at the Emory Voice Center.
 Dr. Hillel directs a laboratory that seeks to better understand why scar forms in the larynx and trachea.
 In an effort to improve treatment, he and his team investigate the relationship between the immune system, bacteria and other antigens and scar formation in the airway.
 He has led a number of clinical trials to improve treatment for subglottic stenosis, including the first interventional study for idiopathic subglottic stenosis.
 Researchers in Dr. Hillel’s lab are also testing drugs that may halt the progression of, or reverse, scar formation, and they have engineered a drug-eluting stent that is being tested to translate to patients with subglottic stenosis.
 He holds sponsored grants to conduct his research from the National Institutes of Health, surgical foundations and the medical device industry.
 In addition to clinical and research work, Dr. Hillel has a leadership role within the Department of Otolaryngology–Head and Neck Surgery, serving as the vice director of education.
 Dr. Hillel is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Spasmodic Dysphonia, Subglottic Stenosis, Perichondritis, Laryngectomy, and Endoscopy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Subglottic Stenosis, Perichondritis, Laryngectomy, and Endoscopy.
+Dr. Hillel is board certified in Head And Neck Surgery.

 Chesapeake Ear Nose & Throat

-Mark Schneyer is an Otolaryngologist in Owings Mills, Maryland.
+Mark Schneyer is an Otolaryngologist practicing medicine in Owings Mills, Maryland.
 Dr. Schneyer is rated as an Advanced provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Nasal Septal Hematoma, Low Nasal Bridge, Perichondritis, and Hearing Loss.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Nasal Septal Hematoma, Low Nasal Bridge, Perichondritis, and Hearing Loss.
+Dr. Schneyer is board certified in Head And Neck Surgery.

 Johns Hopkins Outpatient Center

 Laryngologist Simon Best specializes in voice and airway disorders, including the comprehensive care of professional voice-users and performers.
 He treats patients diagnosed with recurrent respiratory papillomatosis (RRP), vocal cord paralysis, laryngeal cancer, precancerous vocal cord dysplasia, benign laryngeal lesions (polyps, cysts, nodules), and laryngeal and tracheal stenosis.
 He has expertise in the operative management of vocal cord disorders, including Blue Light laser surgery and office-based management of vocal cord papilloma, dysplasia and vocal cord paralysis.
 Dr. Best earned a medical degree from the Yale School of Medicine and completed residency training in Otolaryngology–Head and Neck Surgery at the Johns Hopkins University School of Medicine.
 He undertook fellowship training in laryngology at Massachusetts General Hospital.
 Dr. Best has a particular clinical and research interest in recurrent respiratory papillomatosis and sees patients from across the country for specialized care for this disorder.
 He offers operative and office-based laser for papilloma, utilizing the Blue Light laser, which allows for precise excision of papilloma while preserving underlying vocal function.
 Dr. Best is also a pioneer in the adjuvant use of bevacizumab for RRP, helping many patients break the cycle of repeated surgeries.
 The Best Laboratory studies RRP and the development of novel immunotherapies to target the underlying viral infection.
 This research is conducted in collaboration with the head and neck cancer and cervical cancer research groups at Johns Hopkins, which also study human papillomavirus-related diseases.
 In addition, Johns Hopkins is a site for ongoing clinical trials in DNA immunotherapy, the goal of which is to eliminate the causative viral infection that leads to RRP.
 Dr. Best is rated as an Advanced provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Laryngeal Nerve Damage, Recurrent Respiratory Papillomatosis, Spasmodic Dysphonia, Laryngectomy, and Gastrostomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Laryngeal Nerve Damage, Recurrent Respiratory Papillomatosis, Vocal Cord Dysfunction, Laryngectomy, and Gastrostomy.
+Dr. Best is board certified in Head And Neck Surgery.

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Jean Kim is a surgeon-scientist whose clinical and translational research area of interest is in the pathogenesis of chronic rhinosinusitis with nasal polyposis.
 She cares for patients with the most severe forms of chronic rhinosinusitis, including patients with sinus disease, nasal polyposis and severe asthma.
 She also has expertise in the management and study of patients with autoimmune disease and complex sinus disease.
 Dr. Kim is co-director of the Jerome L. Greene Sjögren’s Disease Center, and is lead consultant for the Johns Hopkins Vasculitis Center and the Primary Ciliary Dyskinesia Foundation Clinical and Research Center at Johns Hopkins.
 She has considerable experience in conducting clinical trials in sinus and autoimmune diseases.
 With an active basic and translational research laboratory that studies the underlying mechanisms of airway epithelial dysfunction in sinus disease, Dr. Kim’s work is nationally and internationally recognized in the field of epithelial cell biology and allergic immune responses.
 She has held sponsored grants from the National Institutes of Health, various foundations and pharmaceutical companies to conduct her clinical, basic and translational research.
 Additionally, Dr Kim is interested in researching the pathogenesis of climate factors contributing to nonallergic rhinitis.
 Dr. Kim earned her medical and doctoral degrees from the University of Pittsburgh, and she completed her residency and fellowship training at the Johns Hopkins University School of Medicine.
 She is a member of the editorial board of the International Forum of Allergy and Rhinology, the nationally #1 ranked rhinology journal.
 Dr. Kim has served as a study section reviewer for the Medical Research Council of the United Kingdom, the Flight Attendant Medical Research Institute foundation and the Johns Hopkins Institute for Clinical and Translational Research, and she has received Johns Hopkins University School of Medicine Clinician Scientist Career Development Awards.
 Dr. Kim is rated as an Advanced provider by MediFind in the treatment of Perichondritis.
-Her top areas of expertise are Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Sialadenitis, Nasal Septal Hematoma, and Low Nasal Bridge.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Sialadenitis, Nasal Septal Hematoma, and Low Nasal Bridge.
+Dr. Kim is board certified in Head And Neck Surgery.

 Johns Hopkins Health Care & Surgery Center — Bethesda

 Nyall London has a unique clinical practice focused on the care of patients with sinonasal and skull base cancers.
 As one of the few surgeons trained in both head and neck cancer surgery, as well as rhinology and skull base surgery, he offers patients comprehensive sinonasal tumor surgical care, including open and endoscopic approaches as well as neck dissection surgery.
 Dr. London has developed notable patient education events about the multidisciplinary and long-term care of patients with sinonasal malignancies.
 Additionally, he is an innovator of clinical trials for these rare tumors, with open clinical trial options available and multiple others in development.
 Internationally recognized for his expertise in the care of patients with sinonasal and skull base cancers, Dr. London was an associate editor for the first international consensus statement on sinonasal tumors, and was appointed president of the International Network for Sinonasal Cancer Research (2024–26).
 He directs a research laboratory at the National Cancer Institute/National Institutes of Health focused on therapeutic advances and mechanisms of sinonasal tumorigenesis.
 Dr. London has published more than 130 peer-reviewed research articles, reviews and book chapters, including co-first author publications in Nature, Nature Medicine, Science Translational Medicine and Nature Cell Biology.
 He earned his medical and doctoral degrees from the University of Utah, and completed his residency in otolaryngology–head and neck surgery at Johns Hopkins.
 He also accomplished a fellowship in open and endoscopic head and neck and skull base surgery at The Ohio State University, under the direction of Dr. Ricardo Carrau.
 Dr. London is rated as an Advanced provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Olfactory Neuroblastoma, Sinus Cancer, Teratocarcinosarcoma, Endoscopy, and Craniectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Olfactory Neuroblastoma, Sinus Cancer, Teratocarcinosarcoma, Endoscopy, and Craniectomy.
+Dr. London is board certified in Head And Neck Surgery.

 Greater Baltimore Medical Center

 Andrew Goldstone is an otolaryngologist specializing in evaluation and treatment of ear, nose and throat disorders for adult and pediatric patients.
 He has been practicing in Baltimore since 1991.
 Dr. Goldstone takes great pride in providing compassionate and comprehensive ENT care for patients of all ages.
 Specialty care with attention to cutting-edge therapies and new approaches while ensuring excellence through use of well-established treatments is the principle upon which he practices.
 His goal is to develop long-term physician-patient relationships that enhance patient satisfaction and the quality and safety of care.
 Dr. Goldstone is also a member of several national and local medical societies, including the American Academy of Otolaryngology-Head and Neck Surgery.
 Dr. Goldstone is rated as an Advanced provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Infant Hearing Loss, DFNB1, Jones Syndrome, and Ruptured Eardrum.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Infant Hearing Loss, DFNB1, Jones Syndrome, and Ruptured Eardrum.
+Dr. Goldstone is board certified in Head And Neck Surgery.

 Johns Hopkins Health Care & Surgery Center - Green Spring Station, Lutherville

 Nicholas Rowan is a sinus and skull base surgeon who helps patients with conditions such as deviated septum, nasal congestion, nasal obstruction, sinus pressure and chronic sinusitis, as well as complex issues like loss of smell, sinus cancers, cerebrospinal fluid (CSF) leaks and tumors that grow near the brain.
 He frequently performs nasal polyp surgery and endoscopic sinus procedures, using minimally invasive approaches to help patients recover quickly and breathe more easily.
 For tumors of the skull base or brain, he works closely with neurosurgeons and cancer specialists to deliver coordinated, comprehensive care.
 Dr. Rowan’s research is focused on improving patients’ quality of life and long-term outcomes after sinus and skull base surgery.
 A major part of his work involves studying the sense of smell — not just how to restore it, but how it reflects overall health.
 He explores how smell loss may be an early warning sign of unhealthy aging, frailty or cognitive decline.
 Through this work, he aims to better understand the biological link between the nose and brain, and what it can reveal about a person’s health trajectory.
 He works closely with biomedical engineers to develop novel diagnostic and therapeutic technologies, and he is the principal investigator of multiple ongoing clinical trials that are testing new treatments for chronic sinusitis and nasal polyps.
 A frequent speaker at national and international conferences, Dr. Rowan shares insights from his innovative research and surgical experience.
 He leads courses and delivers lectures on advanced sinus and skull base techniques, smell loss and the evolving science behind how nasal health connects to overall well-being.
 Dr. Rowan is rated as an Advanced provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Sinusitis, Anosmia, Pituitary Tumor, Endoscopy, and Septoplasty.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Sinusitis, Anosmia, Pituitary Tumor, Endoscopy, and Septoplasty.
+Dr. Rowan is board certified in Head And Neck Surgery.

-Michael Siegel is an Otolaryngologist in Rockville, Maryland.
+Michael Siegel is an Otolaryngologist practicing medicine in Rockville, Maryland.
 Dr. Siegel is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Low Nasal Bridge, Nasal Septal Hematoma, Perichondritis, and Infant Hearing Loss.
-Dr. Siegel is currently accepting new patients.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Nasal Septal Hematoma, Low Nasal Bridge, Perichondritis, Infant Hearing Loss, and Colonoscopy.

-Katherine Day is an Otolaryngologist in Bel Air, Maryland.
+Katherine Day is a General Surgeon practicing medicine in Bel Air, Maryland.
 Dr. Day is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-Her top areas of expertise are Infant Hearing Loss, Jones Syndrome, DFNB1, Gastrostomy, and Endoscopy.
-Dr. Day is currently accepting new patients.
+She is also highly rated in 65 other conditions, according to our data.
+Her clinical expertise encompasses Infant Hearing Loss, Jones Syndrome, DFNB1, Gastrostomy, and Endoscopy.

-Joydeep Som is an Otolaryngologist and an Allergy and Immunologist in Annapolis, Maryland.
+Joydeep Som is a General Surgeon practicing medicine in Prince Frederick, Maryland.
 Dr. Som is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Low Nasal Bridge, Nasal Septal Hematoma, Perichondritis, and Chronic Rhinosinusitis with Nasal Polyps (CRSwNP).
-Dr. Som is currently accepting new patients.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Low Nasal Bridge, Nasal Septal Hematoma, Perichondritis, and Chronic Rhinosinusitis with Nasal Polyps (CRSwNP).

-Martin Sorensen is an Otolaryngologist in Rockville, Maryland.
+Martin Sorensen is an Otolaryngologist practicing medicine in Rockville, Maryland.
 Dr. Sorensen is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Nasal Septal Hematoma, Low Nasal Bridge, Infant Hearing Loss, and Perichondritis.
-Dr. Sorensen is currently accepting new patients.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Nasal Septal Hematoma, Low Nasal Bridge, Infant Hearing Loss, and Perichondritis.

-Lee Kleiman is a Plastic Surgeon and an Otolaryngologist in Severna Park, Maryland.
+Lee Kleiman is a General Surgeon practicing medicine in Severna Park, Maryland.
 Dr. Kleiman is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Perichondritis, Empyema, and Sinusitis.
-Dr. Kleiman is currently accepting new patients.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Perichondritis, Empyema, and Sinusitis.

-Robert Meek is an Otolaryngologist in Annapolis, Maryland.
+Robert Meek is an Otolaryngologist practicing medicine in Annapolis, Maryland.
 Dr. Meek is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Perichondritis, Laryngitis, Laryngeal Nerve Damage, and Laryngocele.
-Dr. Meek is currently accepting new patients.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Perichondritis, Laryngitis, Laryngeal Nerve Damage, and Laryngocele.

-Praveen Duggal is an Otolaryngologist in Baltimore, Maryland.
+Praveen Duggal is an Otolaryngologist practicing medicine in Owings Mills, Maryland.
 Dr. Duggal is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Nasal Polyps, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Low Nasal Bridge, and Nasal Septal Hematoma.
-Dr. Duggal is currently accepting new patients.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Nasal Polyps, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Low Nasal Bridge, and Nasal Septal Hematoma.

 Annapolis Ear Nose Throat & Allergy Associates P A

-Andrew Johnson is an Otolaryngologist in Annapolis, Maryland.
+Andrew Johnson is an Otolaryngologist practicing medicine in Annapolis, Maryland.
 Dr. Johnson is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Nasal Septal Hematoma, Low Nasal Bridge, Perichondritis, Nasal Flaring, and Laryngectomy.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Low Nasal Bridge, Nasal Septal Hematoma, Perichondritis, Nasal Flaring, and Laryngectomy.

-John Bosworth is an Otolaryngologist in Rockville, Maryland.
+John Bosworth is an Otolaryngologist practicing medicine in Rockville, Maryland.
 Dr. Bosworth is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Infant Hearing Loss, Jones Syndrome, DFNB1, and Benign Paroxysmal Positional Vertigo.
-Dr. Bosworth is currently accepting new patients.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Infant Hearing Loss, Jones Syndrome, DFNB1, and Benign Paroxysmal Positional Vertigo.

-Marc Dubin is an Otolaryngologist in Baltimore, Maryland.
+Marc Dubin is an Otolaryngologist practicing medicine in Towson, Maryland.
 Dr. Dubin is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Sinusitis, Nasal Polyps, and Nasal Septal Hematoma.
-Dr. Dubin is currently accepting new patients.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Sinusitis, Nasal Polyps, and Nasal Septal Hematoma.

-Juan Pardo is an Otolaryngologist and an Allergy and Immunologist in Annapolis, Maryland.
+Juan Pardo is an Otolaryngologist and an Allergy and Immunologist practicing medicine in Annapolis, Maryland.
 Dr. Pardo is rated as a Distinguished provider by MediFind in the treatment of Perichondritis.
-His top areas of expertise are Infant Hearing Loss, Nasal Septal Hematoma, Low Nasal Bridge, and Trachoma.
-Dr. Pardo is currently accepting new patients.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Infant Hearing Loss, Low Nasal Bridge, Nasal Septal Hematoma, and Trachoma.